 UPDATE: There is also an auto-reloader for Google Chrome now – similar functionality.

 How to magnify the actual PNG

 If you have followed the instructions above then you are looking at the raw image.
 If that one is scaled down by your browser then you might want to magnify it:

-- Firefox: You can either hit ALT + on your keyboard or simply click on the image once to magnify it.
+- Chrome/Brave: You can either hit ALT + on your keyboard or simply click on the image once to magnify it.

 - Internet Explorer: Move your mouse into the image and don’t move it for a few seconds.
 You will see a box on the bottom right of the image.
 Clicking that box will expand the size to the full resolution.

 Mac OS X users can always add the Zero as a desktop widget – it’s quite easy actually:

 - Open the Zero in Safari, go to File > Open in Dashboard